Why should Jewish clergy join a retirement plan designed for clergy instead of a regular plan?

 Suppose I want to contribute more than $17,000 (or $22,000, if applicable) to the plan.
 Can I do that?
 If so, how?

 Yes.
 In addition to contributions withheld from your pay, your employer (or, if you don’t work for a synagogue, yourself) can contribute additional amounts to the plan.
-The total annual contribution limit to the plan this year is $51,000 (or 100% of your compensation, not including any parsonage allowance), whichever is lower; this year the figure is $56,500 if you will be 50 years old or older as of December 31, 2013.
+The total annual contribution limit to the plan in 2015 is $53,000 (or 100% of your compensation, not including any parsonage allowance), whichever is lower.
+In 2015 the figure is $59,000 if you will be 50 years old or older as of December 31, 2015.

 Suppose I am contributing to another retirement plan at the same time.
 How would that affect the foregoing figures?